-The flows on the South Fork dropped quickly from the rain and snow and is now fishable down to Buffalo Bill reservoir.
+The flows on the South Fork is now fishable.

-The fishing has been very good deep with nymphs or using streamers.
-The typical hopper action in August has been mid-afternoons, then replaced by awesome caddis and pale evening dun hatches in the evening hours.
+The fishing has been very good using dries, nymphs or streamers.
+The typical hopper action in September has been mid-afternoons, then replaced by awesome caddis and mayfly hatches in the evening hours.

 Browns, cutthroat and brook trout are the objects of desire.
 The trout are looking up for hoppers, dray drakes, caddis and pale morning duns!